Powerlearnproject/se-day1-assignment-AlfonceMweu/README.md

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering is a discipline that involves writing and crafting prompts and enquiries to AI models that short,concise and clear to get  the best responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.